"Ronda to Cadiz Tour"

 Ronda hotel is normally 4****.
 In most of the villages you will stay in traditional, family-run Andalucian-style hotels close to the village centre, tapas bars and cafes.

-Highlights are the hilltop hacienda near Montellano and hotel in the heart of Arcos de la Frontera.
+Highlights are the hilltop hacienda near Montellano, the guesthouse in the heart of Arcos de la Frontera and the grand, converted monastery in El Puerto de Santa Maria.

 In summer we prioritise hotels with pools.